TreeHacks/hackpack-web-next/README.md

 Write a website using React and Express using [Next](https://nextjs.org) that creates a Pokedex.

 ## Getting started
 This hackpack is designed to get you up and running with making a website using React and Express.
+You will make a site that grabs data from the [PokéApi](https://pokeapi.co/) and allows users to create their own Pokédex!

 ### What is Next JS?
 Next JS is a framework that allows you get started with React and server-side code quickly.
-It comes with built-in features like routing, server-side rendering, and code splitting which improve performance and might otherwise be a pain to implement yourself.
+It comes with built-in features like routing, hot module replacement, server-side rendering, and code splitting which improve performance and might otherwise be a **huge** pain to implement yourself.

 ### Get started
 Clone this repository locally and install dependencies: